elmer-garduno/bloom-filters-language-models/README.md

 bloom-filters-language models
 =================

-### Calculate n-gramas given a list of Wikipedia abstracts
+### Calculate n-grams from a list of Wikipedia abstracts

 ```
 Autism    Autism is a disorder of neural development characterized by impaired social interaction and communication,